-Every hotel booked via hotelsreviewed.com, and every purchase made via the Hotels Reviewed Shop, helps to fund the continuation of my ataxia awareness-raising and fundraising activities.
+Every hotel booked via hotelsreviewed.com helps to fund the continuation of my ataxia awareness-raising and fundraising activities.

 Every single penny of income.

-So while you are saving a few pounds, you are also enabling me to continue my charitable activities (which have so far raised £1,100 for Ataxia UK – a registered UK charity).
+So while you are saving a few pounds, you are also enabling me to continue my charitable activities (which have raised £1,100 for charity so far, and immeasurable amounts of ataxia-awareness).

 A wee bit of history: